merecmoney/DistributedDataBases/README.md

 - __Practice 2__: According to Practice 1, create distributed database
-defining tables, constraints, some data and queries to retrieve information as name assign to constraints, number of rows for each table and tables defined for each node.
+defining tables, constraints, some data and queries to retrieve information as name assign to constraints, dummy_number of rows for each table and tables defined for each node.

 Create scripts where all tables, constaints and queries are defined.